Andreas Deuchert

 Lecture notes on mathematical aspects of the BCS theory of superconductivity

-Lecture notes for lectures held at Virginia Tech
+Lecture notes from classes taught at Virginia Tech

-(Lecture notes can be found on the course webpages.)
+(The lecture notes can be found on the course webpages.
+Just follow the links.)

-I co-organized the summer school “Current Topics in Mathematical Physics” that took place in Zurich from July 19 to July 23 in 2021 (prior to the International Congress on Mathematical Physics in Geneva).
-More information can be found here.
+- I co-organized the summer school “Current Topics in Mathematical Physics” that took place in Zurich from July 19 to July 23 in 2021 (prior to the International Congress on Mathematical Physics in Geneva).